mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/aws/multi-account/index.md

 }
 ```

-3. Give permission to role in the source (management cluster) account to call sts:AssumeRole API
+3. Give permission to role in the source (management cluster) account to call the `sts:AssumeRole API`
     a.
 Log in to the source AWS account and attach the following inline policy to control-plane.cluster-api-provider-aws.sigs.k8s.io role

 ```bash